 Each group needs:

 - paper and pencils

-You and your team are the owners of Peer-2-Peer, an anti-smoking consulting practice that uses creative methods to spread the word to your generation about the dangers of smoking.
-Lately you've been really busy.
+You and your team are the owners of Peer-2-Peer, an anti-vaping consulting practice that uses creative methods to spread the word to your generation about the dangers of vaping e-cigarettes.
+Unfortunately, lately, you've been really busy.

 The Case of Wanda B. Cool

-All of Wanda's favorite celebrities smoke, so she figures it can't be all bad.
-She has also heard that smoking helps people stay thin.
-She'd like to become a model when she turns 12 and figures she'll give smoking a try.
+All of Wanda's favorite celebrities vape, so she figures it can't be all bad.
+She has also heard that vaping helps people stay thin.
+She'd like to become a model when she turns 12 and figures she'll give vaping a try.
 Wanda's friends are worried about her.
 You decide to take on the case pro bono.

-Your approach, at Peer-2-Peer, is to make your case by giving presentations (direct factual approach) or by performing skits (indirect dramatic approach) to groups of students.
+Your approach at Peer-2-Peer is to make your case by giving presentations (direct factual approach) or by performing skits (indirect dramatic approach) to groups of students.
 Creativity is your trademark.
-One team works with Ziggie and the other with Wanda.
+One team works with Ziggie and the other teams works with Wanda.
 Decide which approach will work best, the direct factual approach or the indirect dramatic approach.
 Or, maybe get really creative and ask Wanda or Ziggie to join your group so that they can learn by role-playing.

 anticipate: To feel or realize beforehand; to foresee.

 consultant: One who gives expert or professional advice.

 mirror: Something that faithfully reflects or gives a true picture of something else.